Stop Living in the Moment to Start Living Your Dreams

 “Someone’s sitting in the shade today because someone planted a tree a long time ago.” — Warren Buffett

 There is one fundamental difference between those who succeed and those who don't.
 Successful people think ahead.
 They think about their future and plan for it.
 They make decisions today that will positively impact their life 1, 5, or even ten years from now.

-We all have urges, but some people learn to rein them in better than others.
-Being an indulgent person implies that your body's will takes precedence over your mind's.
+We all have urges, but some people learn to rein them better than others.
+Being an indulgent person implies that your body's will precedes your mind's.
 Making us no better than other animals.

 Short-term gratification vs. long-term gain is something that we learn early in life.
 Several studies have been conducted on the potential consequences of delaying gratification and how it relates to success.

 The experimenter left the room for 15 minutes and then returned.
-Depending on the child's preference, a marshmallow or a pretzel stick was given as a reward.
+A marshmallow or a pretzel stick was rewarded depending on the child's preference.
 In follow-ups, the researchers discovered that children who could wait longer for their preferred rewards had higher life outcomes, as measured by SAT scores, educational completion rates, body mass index (BMI), and other life metrics.

 Discipline is a crucial trait of successful people.
 It's not all or nothing — it's the ability to be disciplined in some areas of your life while being spontaneous in others.
-These very same disciplined thinking processes that help you plan for your future every day also help you make better decisions along the way.
+These same disciplined thinking processes that help you plan for your future every day also help you make better decisions.

 People often avoid thinking about their future and, by default, plan for it because they want to prevent any stress they think it might bring them.
 They have a fear of being responsible or accountable for their lives.
 That's the wrong approach.
 If you find yourself in this category, make it your responsibility to change your mindset.
 You can achieve anything if you are bold enough to go for it!